Get insider access

 • Intel Core Ultra 9 185H (16 cores/22 threads, up to 5.1GHz, 24MB cache)

 Both are high-performance CPUs from Intel's Meteor Lake family.
 Unlike Intel's 14th Gen processors (13th Gen Raptor Lake refreshes), these CPUs have two additional low-power E-cores (LP-E) to further improve efficiency and an NPU (Neural Processing Units) to handle AI-based tasks, like background-blurring on video calls.
-They can easily handle general productivity tasks, as well as more demanding workloads like gaming, programming, and video editing.
+They can easily handle general productivity tasks and more demanding workloads like gaming, programming, and video editing.
 The Core Ultra 7 and Core Ultra 9 have the same core composition, meaning they both have six performance cores, eight efficiency cores, and two low-power efficiency cores (6P+8E+2LP-E).
 The only difference is that the Core Ultra 9 has faster clock speeds, which typically results in only a small performance boost.
 Both CPUs have the same Neural Processing Units (NPU).
+If you want a gaming laptop with more powerful CPU options, consider the ASUS ROG Strix G16 (2024).

 Configuration